The Dale Carnegie biography details the life of the inspirational author of How to Win Friends & Influence People.

-The Dale Carnegie biography shows that in 1937 he wrote the book that he would be remembered for to this day for, How to Win Friends and Influence People.
+The Dale Carnegie biography show that in 1937 he wrote the book that he would be remembered for to this day for, How to Win Friends and Influence People.
 This book went on to become one of the all time best sellers, being printed in 31 different languages.

 Carnegie died on November 1, 1955 at the age of 67 after suffering from Hodgkin's disease, and was buried in the Belton, Cass County, Missouri cemetery.
 At the time of his death, How to Win Friends and Influence People had sold five million copies and is still regarded as one of the self improvement books everyone should read.

 Some source material researched from Wikipedia with thanks.